Kyriosity/use-dev/README+/techniques/README+/circuitry/README.md

 ## <a id="why-circuitry" /> Why "circuitry"?

 <table><tr valign="top"><td width="40%"><img alt="&nbsp;electrical circuit collage" src="../../../_rsc/img/illus/Circuitry.jpg" /></td><td>
-  <p>You may have already noticed the similarities of the proposed solution to electric and electronic circuit and boards</p>
+  <p>You may have already noticed the similarities of the proposed solution to electric and electronic circuits and boards</p>
   <p>Didifal is only for `boolean`.</p>
 </td></tr>
 </table>